+Yet in Chapter 10 John has a sobering experience.
 The idea of Jesus returning to Earth to establish His Kingdom and enforce His rule is the fulfillment of man's most noblest hopes, but be careful for what you wish...

-The exaltation of Christ also means the annihilation of those who stand in His way.
-For the world to become right, wrongs have to be punished and wrongdoers have to be judged.
-Even when those wrongdoers are our loved ones.
-The coming of Jesus is bitter-sweet.
-This is what John learns in Chapter 10.
+The exaltation of Christ also means the adjudication of those who rebel against Him.
+For the world to be right, wrongs have to be punished, and wrongdoers have to be judged.
+Even when those wrongdoers are our loved ones...
+And this makes the coming of Jesus bitter-sweet!
+This is what we learn in Revelation 10...

-He begins, "I saw still another mighty angel coming down from heaven, clothed with a cloud.
+John begins, "I saw still another mighty angel coming down from heaven, clothed with a cloud.
 And a rainbow was on his head, his face was like the sun, and his feet like pillars of fire.
 He had a little book open in his hand.

 And he set his right foot on the sea and his left foot on the land, and cried with a loud voice, as when a lion roars."
-Make no mistake about it, this "mighty angel" has attributes that can only be applied to our Lord.
+Make no mistake about the identity of this "mighty angel."
+His attributes can only belong to Jesus.
+Chapter 5 identified our Lord as the

-Chapter 5 identified Jesus as the Lion of Judah.
+Lion of Judah.
 He sits on Heaven's throne.
 He's the King of the Jungle!
 Who else but Jesus shouts "as when a lion roars"?

 Verse 3, "When he cried out, seven thunders uttered their voices."
-The judgments in Revelation are viewed as the breaking of seven seals, the sounding of seven trumpets, and the emptying out of seven bowls.

-Yet here's another set of judgments - "seven thunders" - but we don't get to hear the thunder claps...
+The judgments in Revelation are seen as the breaking of seven seals, the sounding of seven trumpets, and the emptying of seven bowls.
+Yet here is another set of judgments - "seven thunders uttered" - but we don't get to hear the thunder claps...